UltraEngine/Documentation/CPP_WString_XOR.md

 # WString::XOR #

-This method encrypts the string with an XOR cipher.
+This method encrypts the string with an XOR cipher and returns the result.

 ## Syntax ##